Dobšiná: Etymology

 The Slavic name "Dobšiná" could be derived from the nearby Dobšinský brook, which is first recorded in historical sources as "Dupsina fluvius" in 1320 (predating any written references to the town's name).

 There is also a local legend, documented in 1822, that the town was named by its original German settlers.
 According to this legend, while cooking around a common fire, one settler suggested that the next word uttered would become the name of the settlement.
 When the pot began to boil, a passing settler (unaware of the prior discussion) shouted "Im Topf schaue!" ["look in the pot!"].
-"Topf shaue" sounds very similar to the town's German name, "Dobschau".
+"Topf schaue" sounds very similar to the town's German name, "Dobschau".

 It is also possible that the German name "Dobschau" derived from the German phrase "topfschauen" ["looking at the pot"], which could have been in reference to the town's location at the bottom of a valley surrounded on all sides by mountains (and thus appearing to be at the bottom of a pot).